zarillion/handynotes-plugins/docs/core/rewards.md

 * `type` (string)
   * The type string is added behind the reward text
 * `note` (string)
-  * A short note behind the reward for additional informations.
+  * A short note behind the reward for additional information.
 Is placed behind the `type` string.
 * `status` (string)
   * Is used to set a custom status string on the end of the line.
   *